erickzhao/desktop-test-fixture/README.md

 * This is my fourth commit.
 I am adding documentation!
 * This is a fix I need to backport.
 * New feature that will not go into 4.0.x
+* A second feature that will not go into 4.0.x

 ### 4.0.x